(303) 938-9474

 Read More...

-The Risks of Second Hand Smoke for Dogs and Cats
+The Risks of Secondhand Smoke for Dogs and Cats

-October 5, 2015 Cat Health, Dog Health
+October 5, 2015 Articles About Cat Health, Dog Health

 Second hand smoke greatly impacts the wellbeing of pets and humans alike.
 A dog or cat’s lung tissue may change overtime if exposed to smoke in the home.
 Signs of exposure may be a chronic cough.
 Animals may develop scar tissue on their lungs, and pre-cancerous or cancerous lesions.
 Smoke can also settle on your…